Home > Biking

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 The tour includes various landscapes that assault riders in different ways.
 Sprints create exciting finishes where athletes often win by microscopic margins.
-Time trials force riders to give all-out performances that leave fans marveling at their sheer power.
-Hilly stages are sometimes wild cards where racers can take risks and push themselves in different ways.
+Time trials force riders to give all-out performances, leaving fans marveling at their power.
+Hilly stages are sometimes wild cards where racers can take risks and push themselves differently.

 But nothing blows the pack of the Tour de France apart like mountainous stages.
 The Tour de France sends riders on some of the most challenging climbs in cycling.

-By the race’s end, riders usually climbed somewhere in the neighborhood of more than 150,000 feet.
-The most demanding climbing stages significantly affect who walks away in the yellow jersey.
+By the race’s end, riders usually climb more than 150,000 feet.
+The most demanding climbing stages significantly affect those who walk away in the yellow jersey.

 The Tour de France route changes every year.
 The total number of climbs can vary, and tour organizers can specify different and unfamiliar climbs.
 Some, however, have become so iconic that they are synonymous with the tour.

-Here are five of the most infamous climbs the Tour de France has ever seen.
+Here are five of the most famous climbs in the Tour de France.

 Alpe d’Huez: A Queen Stage of the Tour de France